lks50/Audio-Narrative/jamestheanchor.md

-"At first, there was only analog: Then came a digital era."
+"At first, there was only analog: Then came a digital era," Said Morgan Freeman's voice overhead.